 Qualified Residence requirement

 In order for an eligible transition through MFP, a participant must be transferred from a nursing facility or institution to a qualified residence, which is defined as:

 - A home owned or leased by the individual or a family member

-- An apartment with an individual lease
+- an individual lease

 - A residence in a community-based residential setting in which no more than four unrelated individuals reside

 Group homes and assisted living facilities are NOT qualified residences, UNLESS it is an assisted living facility in which: